This page covers:

 The Cayman Islands does not have financial institution secrecy laws that inhibit implementation of the FATF Recommendations, including access to, or obtaining of financial information by financial sector regulators and law enforcement.

-The Confidential Relationships (Preservation) Law (2009 Revision) ("the CRPL"), which is based on common law confidentiality principles, does impose certain statutory confidentiality obligations.
-However, this legislation contains a number of gateway provisions that specifically enable confidential information to be provided without contravention of the CRPL.
+The Confidential Information Disclosure Law ("the CIDL"), which is based on common law confidentiality principles, does impose certain statutory confidentiality obligations.
+However, this legislation contains a number of gateway provisions that specifically enable confidential information to be provided without contravention of the CIDL.

 Requests for Assistance from Overseas Regulatory Authorities